E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_sr_shooter/readme.rst

 Purpose of Module
 _________________

 The purpose of this algorithm is to increase the number of generated transitions in a transition path sampling simulation by exclusively shooting from the transition state ensemble (TSE)/the top of the barrier (hence the name).
-Naturally this only works if the approximate location of the TSE is already known and can be given as a function of one or more collective variables.
+Naturally this only works if the approximate location of the TSE is already known and can be given as a function of the atomic coordinates.
 In this module any `openpathsampling.Volume`_ object can be used by the user to define the shooting range volume.
-See also the `TSE module`_ for finding the TSE.
+This enables the user to define the shooting range for example as a function of one or more collective variables.
+See also the :ref:`tse_module` for finding the TSE.

 The implementation in this module includes: